alexwibowo/nexus/README.markdown

 # NEXUS

-Lightweight Enterprise Service Bus
+Enterprise Service Bus

+Copyright © 2010 - Alex Wibowo.

 # Description

-Nexus is a Enterprise Service Bus written in Java.
-The work is still in progress.
+Nexus is a lightweight Enterprise Service.
+At its core, Nexus routes messages based on a set of configuration.